shopsys/monorepo-tools/docs/introduction/product-search-via-elasticsearch.md

 When using docker installation, Elasticsearch API is available on the address [http://127.0.0.1:9200](http://127.0.0.1:9200).

 ## How to change the default index, data export setting, and searching behaviour?
-If you wish to reconfigure the indexes setting, simply change the `%shopsys.framework.elasticsearch_sources_dir%` parameter to your custom directory and put your own JSON configurations in it using the same naming pattern (`<domain_id>.json`).
+If you wish to reconfigure the indexes setting, simply change the JSON configurations in `src/Shopsys/ShopBundle/Resources/Resources/definition/`.
+Configurations use the `<index>/<domain_id>.json` naming pattern.

-If you need to change the data that are exported into Elasticsearch, overwrite appropriate methods in `ElasticsearchProductRepository` and `ElasticsearchProductDataConverter` classes.
+If you need to change the data that are exported into Elasticsearch, overwrite appropriate methods in `ProductSearchExportRepository` and `ProductElasticsearchConverter` classes.

-You can also change the searching behavior by overwriting the Microservice product search, specifically  `ProductSearchRepository` class.
+You can also change the searching behavior by overwriting product search, specifically `ProductElasticsearchRepository` class.

 ## Known issues
 * When you need to add a new domain, you have to do following steps